Transurban (ASX:TCL): Its Sydney monopolies are safe (for now), but its branching out into other markets too

 Will the future really be rosy?

-And a recently released independent review led by former ACCC chair Allan Fels and David Cousins revealed Sydney motorists would pay $195bn in tolls up to 2060 (a significant proportion of which would be for WestConnex that would be paid for ‘three times over’) and made recommendations to reduce the burden.
+But things could have ended up worse.
+The NSW government commissioned a report from former ACCC chair Allan Fels and David Cousins which was released in 2024.
+It anticipated Sydney motorists would pay $195bn in tolls up to 2060 (a significant proportion of which would be for WestConnex that would be paid for ‘three times over’) and made recommendations to reduce the burden.
 In particular, the report recommended the government take control of tolls and set prices for itself.

 ‘Transurban remains committed to working collaboratively with the NSW government and its investment partners in Sydney’s motorways on reforms to improve outcomes for motorists while protecting the value of the significant investment made in the state’, the company said through its PR department.